mLoDar/RideDiary/README.md

 way to start, as it can be extended to syncing with a server.
 For now all data is only stored on the local hard drive.

-Currently (29th January 2024) the statistics feature is not implemented yet, but will add this definetly later on : )

 <br>

 ---